owntone/owntone-server/README_SMARTPL.md

 * time_played (date)

 Valid operators include:
-* is, includes (string)
+* is, includes, starts with (string)
 * >, <, <=, >=, = (int)
 * after, before (date)
 * is (enumeration)

 The "is" operator must exactly match the field value, while the "includes" operator matches a substring.
+The "starts with" operator matches, if the value starts with the given prefix.
-Both matches are case-insensitive.
+All three matches are case-insensitive.

 Valid operands include:
 * "string value" (string)